 - Learn what plants are problematic in Maine and tell your state representatives that you care about the future of Maine's natural landscape.

 - Consider hiring a professional applicator for large infestations.
-Please refer to the List of Licensed Companies Offering Services for Control of Invasive Terrestrial Plants.
+Please refer to the List of Licensed Companies Offering Services for Control of Invasive Terrestrial Plants and the equivalent list of Non-Herbicide or Herbicide-Plus Invasive Plant Control Businesses

 - For tips on gardening with native plants, visit our publications page.